Different uses for voting

 This page deals only with the manipulation of voting rules.
 It does not look at manipulation of news events or control of news corporations, funding or truthfulness of campaign ads, intimidation or buying of voters, and tampering with ballot boxes or voting machines.
 Those can block democracy regardless of voting rules.
 Yet rules that offer few opportunities for rule manipulation improve the chances of democratic results.

 What's wrong with the common election rules?
 For one thing, they are inherently erratic in their results and that is closely related to some types of manipulation.
 Each voter gets one vote under the simplest plurality rule, or a number of votes equal to the number of seats to be filled under the bloc vote rule.
 The candidates that get the most votes win.

 This usually elects people to represent the plurality or largest group.
 (Two other plurality rules are also erratic, but semi-proportional; they often elect a few minority reps.
-Limited vote gives each voter fewer votes than the number of seats.
-Cumulative vote lets each voter give more than one vote to the same candidate.)
+Cumulative vote is like bloc vote but lets each voter give more than one vote to the same candidate.
+Limited vote gives each voter fewer votes than the number of seats.)

 All plurality rules reward finding opportunities to cast a deciding vote, the one vote needed to make a loser win with no votes to spare.
 Votes that do not help build exactly enough support for a win are called wasted votes.
 Excess votes for a winner are just as useless as votes for a loser.
 Neither will affect representation on the council.
 (What are your chances of casting a deciding vote?)

 Manipulations Before VotingDivide and Conquer: Plurality rules are erratic because the number of votes an option gets depends more on the number of similar options than on the number of people who support such options.
 (If voters have a choice of several liberals and one conservative, who is most likely to win?)
 So, encourage your rivals to nominate candidates, lots and lots of them.
 Help fund spoilers.